leonlatsch/scrypt-lite/README.md

 **Building:**

+- Clone the repository
-Just run the `build.sh` file in the repository root.
+- Run the `build.sh` file in the repository root.
 If everything succeeds you will find the binary in the `bin/` directory.
 You can move it to `/bin` or `/sbin` or somewhere else to use it from terminal just like `ls` or `cd`.

 Licence
 =======